azuregray/KMTL-WorkToolsSearch/README.md

 > Please note that this whole project is currently intended to run on Windows OS only.

 - **How to run the package:**
-> Step 01: Please use our [Releases](https://github.com/azuregray/KMTL-WorkToolsSearch/releases/latest) page to find the latest app (.exe)
+> Step 01: Please use our [Latest Release](https://github.com/azuregray/KMTL-WorkToolsSearch/releases/latest) App (.exe).

 > Step 02: Download and Run "Kennametal WorkTools Search App"
 ---